KittyGiraudel/site/_posts/2013-07-25-designing-an-image-gallery.md

 </li>
 ```

-<blockquote class="pull-quote--right">When viewing it on mobile, it goes down to 700 bytes.</blockquote>
+> When viewing it on mobile, it goes down to 700 bytes.

 As you can see, the image source is a 1*1px blank GIF while the actual source lies in the `data-original` attribute.
 Then the LazyLoad script checks all images to see whether they are above the fold or not; if they are, it swaps `src` with `data-original`.
 Everytime there is a scroll, it checks again.
 Lightweight and comfy.